 Dating back to 1185, it's said that the Buddhist Isshin-ji Temple was founded by Honen, a Pure Land Buddhist (a type of Buddhism based on Mahayana Buddhism).

-What makes this temple particularly special is its many urns and mausoleums spread across the property which housed the ashes of Buddhists from across the country.
-In 1887, a priest commissioned a sculptor to create statues of Amida (the principle Buddha in Mahayana Buddhism) by mixing the ashes of the deceased with resin in order to preserve their remains.
-At the time of WWII, there were 6 statues, which were sadly lost to a bombing near the temple, but a 7th was built later from the fragments of the earlier statues.
-Amazingly, this statue contains the ashes of nearly 220,000 people!
-Every 10 years, another statue is created which brings the current number to 12.
-In 2017, Osaka can expect its 13th statue.
+Guests can see the temple's many urns and mausoleums set around the property, which house the ashes of Buddhists from around the country.
+In 1887, a priest commissioned a sculptor to create statues of Amida (the principle Buddha in Mahayana Buddhism) by mixing the ashes of the deceased with resin to preserve their remains.
+Although six of these statues were destroyed in a World War II bombing near the temple, a seventh was later built from the remains of the others and today contains the ashes of nearly 220,000 people.
+Every 10 years. a new statue is created—Osaka can expect its next one in 2017.

 Additionally, the temple’s contemporary gate is an eye-catcher, made of glass, steel and concrete instead of traditional wood.
 Accompanying the gate is the Hiso-den building, which was built to resemble a church.
 Both structures were planned and designed by the current head priest, who also happens to be an architect.

 Isshin-ji Temple is south of central Osaka, near the Tennōji-ku Park.
 The closest train station is Tennōji, a 10-minute walk from the temple.